eclipsesource/tabris-js/doc/widget-basics.md

 });
 ```

+If you prefer declarative UI, you may also [use `JSX` to create widgets](./lang.md#JSX).
+When you [generate a Tabris.js TypeScript project](./getting-started.md#create-your-first-app), JSX support is already set up.

 ## Widget Properties

 Every native widget supports a set of properties (e.g. a text or a color).
 These properties can be read and written directly or using the Widget's `get()` and `set()` methods.